jackjoe/ex_activity/README.md

 # ExActivity

+Web app logging as it was meant to be: non-blocking and abundant\*

+---

+###### \* non-blocking means: in a separate Elixir Task.

+## What?

+Web applications have a lot going on, and you want to be in control of the flow.
+Logging is crucial, but logging too much will slow down those µ-second response times!
+Not with Elixir and
-Logs activity to your database - using Ecto.
+ExActivity!
+It logs activity to your database in a non-blocking way, using Ecto.
 You have control what you log, in a structured way.

 > **Warning:** this is still very alpha